sunghunbae/BE2/README.md

 A 230 C
 ```

-In the rlist file, each line defines which residue to be rotated with respect to N- or C- terminus.
+Each line in the rlist file defines which residue to be affected by selected dihedral angles
+and by rotating either N- or C- terminal part of the chain.
 For example, ```A 124 N``` means that selected phi,psi,chi dihedral angles to be applied to
 the residue 124 by rotating residues 89-123.
 Likewise, ```A 227 C``` means that selected dihedral angles to applied